 Top 10 application checklist for Bachelor's and Master's applicants

-- Check you meet the admission requirements.
+- Check that you meet the admission requirements.
 This includes the country-specific eligibility rules from University Admissions in Sweden for Bachelor's studies or for Master's studies, the Lund University general admission requirements and the programme-specific requirements.

 - Apply before the 15 January online application deadline.
 Late applications are not usually considered.